 [ Back to Top ]

-All persons enrolled in or taking courses at the University, or participating in programs and activities of the University as students, even if not registered primarily at Vanderbilt, as well as students on official leaves from the University (medical, personal, disciplinary, or otherwise), fall under the jurisdiction of the accountability system.
-This includes those taking part-time courses of study; participants in summer programs such as PAVE, Governor’s School, etc.; participants in programs of the English Language Center; transients during the summer or other sessions; and students cross-registered from a neighboring institution.
+All persons enrolled in or taking courses at the University, or participating in programs and activities of the University as students, even if not registered primarily at Vanderbilt, students on official leaves from the University (medical, personal, disciplinary, or otherwise), and student organizations fall under the jurisdiction of the accountability system.
+This includes those taking part-time courses of study; participants in summer programs; participants in programs of the English Language Center; transients during the summer or other sessions; and students cross-registered from a neighboring institution.
 Accountability proceedings for these students are the same as for full-time Vanderbilt students.
 A notification of the findings of an accountability meeting will be sent to the appropriate officer of the institution in which the students are primarily registered.

 [ Back to Top ]

 The Office of Student Accountability, Community Standards, and Academic Integrity has original jurisdiction in all cases of nonacademic misconduct involving undergraduate, graduate, and professional students.
 Failure by a student to respond to notifications from the Office of Student Accountability, Community Standards, and Academic Integrity may be considered a waiver of the right to appear, and an accountability meeting may be held in the student’s absence.